 Maine law provides special protections against foreclosure to certain military service members and to borrowers who take out a type of loan that is called a “high-cost home loan.”
 (A high-cost home loan is a type of mortgage loan that has particular characteristics and the annual percentage rate or points and fees exceed certain amounts.)

 Protection against foreclosure for certain military service members.
 Maine law provides certain military service members (including state military forces on active state service) with the opportunity to stay (postpone) court proceedings.
 Me.
 Rev. Stat. tit 37-B, § 389-A. (There is also a federal law, the Servicemembers Civil Relief Act, which provides protections to military service members who are facing foreclosure.)

 Protections regarding high-cost home loans.
 Maine’s law imposes certain restrictions when it comes to high-cost home loans.
 For example, the creditor cannot charge a prepayment penalty and cannot engage in flipping (that is, the making of a high-cost home loan to a borrower that refinances an existing home loan when the new loan results in little or no economic benefit to the borrower).
 If the creditor violates the law, the borrower can get damages.
 Me.
 Rev. Stat. tit 9-A, § 8-506.

 “Reinstating” is when you catch up on the defaulted mortgage's missed payments (plus fees and costs) in order to stop a foreclosure.
 (Learn more about reinstatement to avoid foreclosure.)

-Maine law provides the borrower the right to cure the default and reinstate the mortgage within 35 days after receiving the notice of right to cure.
+Maine law provides the borrower the right to cure the default and reinstate the mortgage within 35 days after the lender gives the notice of right to cure.
 Me.
 Rev. Stat. tit 14, § 6111.

 In addition, the foreclosing party and the borrower may enter into an agreement at any time prior to the sale for the borrower to bring the mortgage current.
 The foreclosure will then be stayed (postponed) so long as the borrower does not default again.
 Me.
 Rev. Stat. tit 14, § § 6321, 6323.